swetoast/steamlink-launcher/readme.md

 * [Valve/Slouken](https://github.com/swetoast/steamlink-launcher/commits?author=slouken) - for additional code donations and for adding lib replacement for OSMC
 * [sgroen88](https://github.com/sgroen88) - adding shell execution to the script

+## Donator

+Here is a list of people that donated to this project, super thankful for people donating.

+* Moritz Goltdammer

 ## License

 Steamlink Launcher is licensed under GPL2